aknjoroge/fictional-university-wp-theme/readme.md

 Added note taking functionality where subscribers can create, update or delete private notes.
 The notes are sanitized and marks as private using the 'wp_insert_post_data' filter and a user can only have a total of 5 private notes

 Also the notes page can only be accessed by loggedin users

+- ### Like Component & Custom REST API route

+Defined custom rest endpoints for liking and unliking a professor.
+This includes a POST route for creating a like post type and inserting a the professor ID in the a custom field called 'professor_id'.
+A user can then delete the like using a DELETE route provided.

+This feature is only available to loggein in users